Quafadas/dairect-democracy/README.md

 # Goal

-Turn _every_ @simpleRestJson service defined in smithy, into a tool which can be called by the chat endpoint of openAI (chatGPT, if you will).
+Turn _every_ @simpleRestJson service defined in smithy, into a tool which can be called by the function call interface of the chat endpoint of openAI (integration with chatGPT, if you will).

 ## Sketch